 There are also legal obligations that companies must comply with regarding sustainability practices.
 In Germany, for example, the Supply Chain Act came into effect in January 2023, which requires companies with more than 3,000 employees to conduct due diligence on their supply chains to identify and mitigate human rights risks.
 Failure to comply with the law can result in significant fines such as monetary sanctions or exclusion from public procurement.

-At the EU level, there are upcoming legislative developments that will require companies to report on their sustainability practices.
-The Corporate Sustainability Reporting Directive (CSRD), which is expected to be adopted in 2023, will require large companies to report on their sustainability practices, including their environmental impact, social responsibility, and governance practices.
+At the EU level, there are also new legislative developments that will require companies to report on their sustainability practices.
+The Corporate Sustainability Reporting Directive (CSRD), which also came into force in January 2023, will require large companies to report on their sustainability practices, including their environmental impact, social responsibility, and governance practices.
 This will provide investors, stakeholders, and the public with greater transparency into a company’s sustainability practices.
 Besides, the EU commission proposed a Corporate Sustainability Due Diligence Directive (CSDD) in 2022 requiring companies to identify, assess, and remediate environmental and social impacts on supply chains.
 The directive aims at similar aspects such as the German Supply Chain Act and will have to be transformed into national law once it comes into effect.
 Compared to national obligations, the EU fosters civil liability of companies that fail to comply with the CSDD.

 In conclusion, sustainability audits are an essential tool for companies looking to improve their sustainability practices.
 They provide a comprehensive assessment of a company’s operations, policies, and procedures, and identify opportunities for improvement.
 Sustainability audits can help companies to save money, maintain their social license to operate, protect human rights, comply with legal obligations, and benefit the environment.
 With the introduction of legislation such as the German Supply Chain Act and the upcoming Corporate Sustainability Reporting Directive, sustainability audits will become even more critical in the years to come.